dhanujdev/jatin-jewellers-store/README.md

 3. The build output is in the `build` directory
 4. The site is deployed as a static site (SSG)

+### Redis Configuration for Production

+For production deployment, you'll need to:
+1. Set up a Redis instance (e.g., Redis Cloud, AWS ElastiCache)
+2. Configure the `REDIS_URL` environment variable in your deployment platform

 ## 🧩 Components

 ### Layout Components